By Patti Gay – Wilton Bulletin

 Players may also land on spaces requiring them to choose a “Ventilator” or “Mask” card which contain facts about coronavirus and COVID, bringing an educational aspect to the game.
 One card for example, says you have to pay a fine for going to the grocery store without wearing a mask.

 Game pieces also reflect the pandemic.
 There are no top hats or thimbles.
-Instead, players can choose objects such as thermometers, masks or toilet paper, or world figures such as Donald Trump, Angela Merkel, Andrew Cuomo, Tom Hanks, or Dr. Anthony Fauci.
+Instead, players can choose objects such as thermometers, masks or toilet paper, or world figures such as Donald Trump, Angela Merkel, Tom Hanks, or Dr. Anthony Fauci.

 The game is geared for ages 8 and up, and represents a specific time in history, the likes this generation has never seen and experienced, making Covidopoly19 a collectible item as well, Islam said.